April 16 @ 6:00 pm – 7:30 pm

 This workshop is virtual, via Sinneave Connects, our online learning hub.
 If you already have a Sinneave Connects account, just log in as usual.
 If you have not registered yet, it’s easy!
 Click the button that says “Sinneave Connects” to access the hub and follow these steps:

-4. Choose the Social Communication Workshop: The Art of Non-verbal Communication – February 10, 2026 course to access the virtual link.
+- Choose the Social Communication Workshop: Understanding Communication Beyond Words – February 10, 2026 course to access the virtual link.

 About the Presenter: